Simplescraper

 /* redirect: 'manual' so a 302 to a logged-in page does not strip the

-Set-Cookie before we read it.
-We follow the redirect ourselves. */
+Set-Cookie before we read it. we follow the redirect ourselves. */

 const response = await fetch(url, { ...options, headers, redirect: 'manual' })